FrequentlyFlustered/warmth/README.md

   </p>

 <h2>A Somber Conversation</h2>
   <p>When my insecurities were at an all out high and I let them win.
 I let them convince me that breaking up would be beneficial to the both of us.
 But, all I felt it be was detrimental.
 I listened to a lot of silly songs that put me back on my feet.
 Reorganized my mind.
-One song in particular was from the movie <a href="https://youtu.be/a1xaTkFG2oY">Meet the Robinsons - Another Believer</a>.
+One song in particular was from the movie <a href="https://youtu.be/a1xaTkFG2oY" target="_blank">Meet the Robinsons - Another Believer</a>.
 Thank you for giving me a second chance, Charles.</p>

 <h2>A Heartfelt Restart</h2>
   <p>